Lithuania in the Eurovision Song Contest 2016: Competing entries

 On 6 October 2015, LRT opened two separate submission forms: one for artists and another for songwriters to submit their songs.
 Artists that applied to compete with a song were required to indicate which song they wanted to compete with on their application.
 The submission deadline for both applications concluded on 1 December 2015.
 On 21 December 2015, LRT announced the 28 artists selected for the competition during a press conference.
 Among the artists were previous Lithuanian Eurovision contestants Erica Jennings, who represented Lithuania in 2001 as part of Skamp, and Donny Montell, who represented the nation in 2012.
 On 19 January 2016, the final changes to the list of 28 competing acts were made with the addition of Dovydas Petrošius and Evelyn Joyce to the list of performers and the withdrawal of the girl group HIT and singer Gabrielė Grygolaitytė-Vasha.
 Singer Aistė Pilvelytė was originally assigned to perform the song "You Can't Leave Me Now" written by Niklas Bergvist, however, she later opted to switch her song.
-Eglė Jakštytė originally entered the competition with "Leisk dar būti", a song entirely in Lithuanian, but decided to translate the song to English after the second show.
+Eglė Jakštytė originally entered the competition with "Leisk dar būti", a song entirely in Lithuanian, but she decided to translate the song to English after the second show.

+Jury members

+The Lithuanian jury panel consisted of four members in the elimination shows, five members in the semi-final, and six members in the final.
+The international jury panel in the elimination shows and the final consisted of three members.